kubernetes/contributor-site/content/en/blog/2023/2023-03-08-scheduler-plugin-reusing/index.md

 These questions had the author thinking about finding a better solution than just composition.
 Also the documentation of the [framework.CycleState](https://github.com/kubernetes/kubernetes/blob/2f977fd8c400971deed365dcc437e519bce475f0/pkg/scheduler/framework/cycle_state.go#L42-L47) was looking rather tempting.

 > **Warning**
 > The following section is speculative and based on proof-of-concepting by the author.
 It doesn't represent what you can do with the Kubernetes scheduler at the time of writing.
 Some day the concept below might be part of Kubernetes, should the PoC develop into a successful KEP.
-For now, this is merely a scheduling-sig discussion item which shows the potential of the CycleState.
+For now, this is merely a sig-scheduling discussion item which shows the potential of the CycleState.

 Ideally, a new plugin could ask for getting the scores from another plugin, or multiple plugins, without rerunning them.
 The tricky thing is, that plugins run highly parallel in order to execute faster.
 Thus proper synchronization would be needed.
 Also it would be ideal, if no changes to existing plugins would be required, and the framework would provide for plugins in need of reusing other plugins' results.